 The clanging of bells as goats made their way to their daytime pasture was our alarm call in the morning; a mixed chorus of song from golden orioles, bee-eaters and azure-winged magpies serenaded us over breakfast under a grape covered arbour; the views from the terrace where we set up our temporary al fresco office were of fields of golden grasses, cork forests, and possibly the prettiest hilltop town I’ve ever set eyes upon; our spring water came not from the supermarket but from the mouths of stone lions at a fountain in a nearby village.
-And the old house we were renting had more quirky features than a Harry Potter novel – rocks in the hillside acted as steps into the kitchen.
+And the old house we were renting in Alentejo had more quirky features than a Harry Potter novel – rocks in the hillside acted as steps into the kitchen.

 It was what could be truly described as a rural idyll; miles and miles of glorious wilderness beyond the back of beyond in Galegos.
 In many ways a writer’s dream, living in what was former smuggling country on the border between Spain and Portugal where local characters were travel-novel colourful, and a cast of over-sized insects regularly added unpredictable elements… as well as a few screams.
 At the end of the working day we’d strip off, jump in the deliciously cool pool and dry out in the early evening sunshine, Bohemia beers in hand.
 It was bliss.